 When it comes to durability, the Trijicon ACOG never had any issues with it.
 It can withstand harsh conditions and climate, and the product itself is made to last for several years, and the illumination of the reticle has a guaranteed 7-year life.

-Read the full Trijicon IR Hunter MK3 review here.
+Read the complete review of Trijicon IR Hunter MK3 here.

 7. Leupold VX-R Patrol Riflescope - For Volatile Situations

 The seventh product on our list is an AR-15 scope by Leupold.
 The VX-R Patrol Riflescope is a scope that you can rely on if you find yourself in volatile and unpredictable situations.

 It offers unmatched accuracy and precision, while its FireDot reticle provides you with eight different configurations to help you zeroed in on your target immediately, even with harsh light conditions.